g-jackson/cs4098/README.md

 * Download and Run OpenEMR .deb installer (http://sourceforge.net/projects/openemr/files/OpenEMR%20Ubuntu_debian%20Package/4.1.2.7/openemr_4.1.2-3_all.deb/download)
 * This installs 'openemr' folder into webroot
-* Copy the "openemr" folder, provided in the repository, into the webroot.
-(You may need to have admin permissions to copy to the webroot.)
-This will integrate pathway support into newly installed OpenEMR
 * This folder will have to have read/write/execute capabilities by the webserver so chown-ing the openemr folder to the webserver will be nessecary (The required commands will be webserver and platform dependant):
 * `sudo chown -R www-data openemr`
 * Browse to http://localhost.com/openemr
 * Follow the instructions given
-* When the installation is finished, OpenEMR should direct you to the login page.
-If you are instead directed to the start of the setup again, you have to manually change the config file openemr/sites/default/sqlconf.php and on line 27 set $config to equal 1 instead of 0.
 * For more info go to [Openemr Installation Instructions](http://www.open-emr.org/wiki/index.php/OpenEMR_4.2.0_Linux_Installation)

 ### Features